algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Functional.md

 #### Power-ups

 When the player eats a power-up, the ghosts are scared and flee the player.
 The player has extra speed and can eat ghosts.
-When he eats a ghost, he wins 100 points.
+When he eats a ghost, he wins 50 points.
 There is only 4 power-ups per level splited in the board.

 <!-- /image power-up/ -->

-## Out of scope
+## Out of Scope

 The first idea was to create a new design for Pac-Man inspired by Japanese culture, but after brainstorming, we decided to reject this idea, because it was out of reach to code it in Assembly.